cyclus/cyclus.github.com/source/cep/cep18.rst

 commodity they need to consume as well as the target isotopics, or quality, by **posting** their demand to the market exchange.
-This posting informs producers of commodities what is needed by consumers, and is termed the **Request for Bids** (RFB) phase.
+This posting informs producers of commodities what is needed by consumers, and is termed the **Request for Proposals** (RFP) phase.
 Consumers are allowed to over-post, i.e., request more quantity than they can actually consume, as long as a corresponding capacity constraint accompanies this posting.
 Further, consumers are allowed to post demand for multiple commodities that may serve to meet the same combine